Drone Regulations

 • Fly only for recreational purposes: Your drone should be used purely for enjoyment and hobby, not for commercial activities.
 The FAA clarifies that non-recreational drone flying extends beyond obvious commercial purposes.
 Many assume that recreational flying simply means you’re not being compensated, but that’s not always the case.
 For instance, taking photos or videos with the intent to later sell or monetize them, even in remote areas like Rollins Pass, is considered commercial use, regardless of whether you’re paid for the flight itself.
 Additionally, commercial use includes goodwill efforts like volunteering your drone services for a non-profit, which also requires a Part 107 certificate.

 • Fly at or below 400 feet in uncontrolled (Class G) airspace: Keep your drone within this altitude to remain compliant.
+Remember, the 400-foot limit applies to height above ground level (AGL), not above trees or other obstacles, even if your drone’s software permits higher altitudes.

 • Keep your drone within visual line of sight: You must be able to see your drone at all times without aids like binoculars, or use a visual observer who is co-located (physically next to) and in direct communication with you.